Luke Kendall

 COLLEGE

-During the 2001-02 season, Kendall was a part of Metro State’s second national championship in a three-year span, compiling a record of 29-6, including 16-3 in the Rocky Mountain Athletic Conference.
-A relatively young team, which had a starting lineup containing just one senior, the Roadrunners entered the postseason as underdogs after finishing second in the RMAC during the regular season and being eliminated in the semifinals of the RMAC Tournament.
+During the 2001-02 season, Kendall played a pivotal role in Metro State’s second NCAA Division II national championship within a three-year span.
+The Roadrunners finished the season with a 29-6 overall record, including a strong 16-3 mark in the Rocky Mountain Athletic Conference (RMAC).
+Despite fielding a relatively young roster, which included only one senior in the starting lineup, Metro State entered the postseason as underdogs, having placed second in the RMAC regular season and being eliminated in the RMAC Tournament semifinals.

 Related